Jeryllchan88/DSIFCapstone/README.md

 1. There are features which have null values.
 We dropped features which have more than 70% null values as we deemded such features with minimal value add to our model.
 For the rest of the features with null values, we replaced these null values based on our best understanding of the data.
 For those features with less than 10% null values, we delete those rows instead.

-2. There are some forward looking features like next payment date, reocoveries and collection status which we have to delete as we generally will not have these features when selecting the loan for investment.
+2. There are some forward looking features like next payment date, reocoveries and collection status which we have to delete as we generally will not have these features when selecting the loan for investment and removing these features will help prevent data leakage.

 3. There are features with the wrong data type and thus we have to clean such features and convert to the right data type.